The PGCE course is a programme that prepares students for a career in teaching in International Schools

 International Schools (semesters 1 & 2)

-The Postgraduate Certificate in Education (International Schools) is taught over the course of two years.
+The Postgraduate Certificate in Education (International Schools) runs from January of year 1 to February/March of year 2.
 It consists of four modules: two taught modules and two placement modules (one taught module and one placement module per year)

 During the placement block, you will receive a minimum of two observational visits from Ulster University staff.

-Year 2 of the course follows the same model as year 1.
-Profesional Studies block teaching, followed by teaching placement and this will culminate in a terminal placement assessment visit at the end of year 2.
+Once the placement is successfully completed, you will then study the third and fourth modules (starting in August of year 1).
+This consists of the Professional Studies block teaching, followed by teaching placement and this will culminate in a terminal placement assessment visit in February/March of year 2.

 Performance on the course will be assessed through coursework and school experience.